 Rubie’s used Amazon Ads’ audience insights and planning tools to reach high intent, in-market shoppers at the right moments in their purchase journey.

 At the start of the campaign, they leveraged the creative tools in Amazon DSP to create compelling video assets to engage audiences and drive product consideration.
 The Video Creative Builder enabled the brand to quickly and easily create videos that promoted the wide variety of costume categories.
 The creative was then updated and optimized throughout the campaign based on seasonal moments, to drive the most relevant experience for shoppers.

 Next, Rubie’s and Labelium Play ran an always-on strategy to complement the video campaign, using Sponsored Products, Sponsored Brands, and Sponsored Display to drive discovery and sales in the brand Store.
-Rubie’s and Labelium Play also used the Amazon DSP to deliver display formats both on and off Amazon.
+Rubie’s and Labelium Play also used the Amazon DSP to deliver display formats wherever customers spent their time.
 For the latter, the campaign upheld brand safety standards through the use of placement reports and blacklisting options.

 The campaign outperformed against benchmarks for return on ad spend